epinowcast/epinowcast/README.md

 #> 861:     2021-07-13       DE       00+      59  2021-08-22
 ```

-This data is already in a format that can be used with `epinowcast` as
+This data is already in a format that can be used with `epinowcast`, as
+it contains

-there is a reference date (`reference_date`, the date of the
+- a reference date (column `reference_date`): the date of the
-observation - in this example the date of a positive test), a report
+  observation, in this example the date of a positive test
-date (`report_date`, the date of report for a given set of observations
+- a report date (column `report_date`): the date of report for a given
+  set of observations by reference date
-by reference date), and a count (`confirm`, the total (i.e. cumulative)
+- a count (column `confirm`): the total (i.e. cumulative) number of
-number of hospitalisations by reference date and report date).
-The
+  hospitalisations by reference date and report date

-package also provides a range of tools to convert from line list,
+The package also provides a range of tools to convert data from line
-incidence, or other common formats into the required format (see [Data
+list, incidence, or other common formats into the required format (see
+[Data
 converters](https://package.epinowcast.org/dev/reference/index.html#data-converters)).

 ``` r